Christmas gift: Economic impact

 The tradition was also embraced by retailers, for whom the weeks and, eventually, the entire month before Christmas became a very profitable period.
+Until the 1970s, those six weeks before Christmas accounted for 80% of the toy industry's sales.
 Around the turn of the 20th century retailers started directing marketing efforts at children in the hopes that they would entice the parents to buy more goods.
+In the early 2000s it was estimated that shoppers in the U.S. alone spend over $4 billion each day during the Christmas shopping season, with an average individual spending over $1,000 on gifts.